gussmith23/CMT_Tracker/README.md

 # CMT_Tracker
-Originally authored by Josh Snyder for his Masters at PSU.
-I am profiling and improving it for synthesis in hardware.
+Originally authored by Georg Nebehay.
+Improved by Josh Snyder for his Masters at PSU.

 Uses Emgu 2.4.10.1940.